HankB/pmb/notes.md

 root@trixi:~#
 ```

 Looks right.
 It does not appear that either partition was overwritten.
 Something more subtle?
+No. Today it boots w/out difficulty on a CM4 and 4B (with no other drives attached.)